GoBoat Paddington: Everything you need to know

 Hello!
 It’s Simone.
 Are you planning to go GoBoat in London?
 Which location interests you the most?

-21 thoughts on “GoBoat London Paddington: Bliss on Regent’s Canal
+21 thoughts on “GoBoat Paddington: Everything you need to know

 1. Excellent article and what a great idea!
 Sounds like a fantastic way to spend a family afternoon.
 Thanks for sharing.